Ahmet Ferit Tek: Turkish War of Independence and Republican era

 During the Turkish War of Independence, he supported the Kemalists.
 He entered the newly established parliament in Ankara as a deputy of Istanbul.
 He was appointed Minister of Finance in the 1st cabinet of the Executive Ministers in the Government of the Grand National Assembly on 17 July 1920.
 He served at this post until the end of the 2nd cabinet of the Executive Ministers on 19 May 1921.
 He took part in the Turkish delegation sent to the Conference of Lausanne (1922–1923).
 After the proclamation of the Turkish Republic, he remained in the parliament as a deputy of Kütahya, and was appointed the Minister of the Interior in the 1st and the 2nd cabinet of İsmet İnönü between 30 October 1923 and 22 November 1924.

 After 1925, he chose a diplomatic career.
 He was appointed ambassador to London (1925–1932), Warsaw (1932–1939), and Tokyo (1939–1943).

 Private life

-Ahmet Ferit married to Müfide Meryem Fevziyye (1892–1971) in Paris in 1907.
+Ahmet Ferit married Müfide Meryem Fevziyye in Paris in 1907.
 Ahmet Ferit and she met each other in Tripoli of Ottoman Libya, where he was in exile and she was because of her father's service.
 They escaped from Tripoli to Paris, where she got married at the age of 15.
 From this marriage, a daughter Emel Esin, who became an art historian, was born.
 Müfide Tek became later a renowned novelist.

 Ahmet Ferit Tek died in Istanbul on 25 November 1971, eight months after his wife's death.